upros/brski-cloud/draft-friel-anima-brski-cloud.md

 These deployment models facilitate multiple use cases including:

-- A pledge is bootstrapping in a remote location and needs to contact a cloud registrar in order to discover its local domain.
+- A pledge is bootstrapping in a remote location and needs to contact a cloud registrar in order to discover the address of its local domain.

-- A pledge supports multiple deployment models and needs to discover which deployment model is in use by the operator.
-For example, a pledge may support connecting to a manufacturer cloud service or an operator deployed service after bootstrapping is complete, and needs to discover the deployment model in use by the pledge operator.
-The discovery and bootstrap mechanism should be consistent across both manufacturer cloud service and operator deployed services.
+- A pledge can connect to a manufacturer hosted cloud service or the same software running on-premise.
+The systems might not be discoverable locally.

+- A pledge needs to connect to a third-party hosted registrar service, because there is no local registrar service available.

+- A pledge needs to discover the deployment model in use by the pledge operator, which might include going into some local configuration mode.

 # Architecture